 Rates vary by market, but most management companies charge 10% of the monthly rent to manage a single-family home.
-If you use a Roofstock-certified property manager, you’ll likely pay 8% or lower of the collected rent since Roofstock is collectively able to negotiate down those fees.
+If you use a Roofstock-preferred property manager, you’ll likely pay 8% or lower of the collected rent since Roofstock is collectively able to negotiate down those fees.

 When reviewing your property management agreement, pay close attention to the contract language.
 The contract should state that you’ll be paying out of “rent collected,” not “rent due,” “scheduled rent,” or “rental value.”
 This is an important distinguisher.
 A payment agreement based on rent collected ensures that you only pay a management fee when you’re receiving rental income.
 If you're not making money, the property manager isn't either.
 This is a good way to keep everyone's interests aligned.

 Some companies offer an all-inclusive fee arrangement, which automatically includes a suite of services.
 Other companies unbundle their services, allowing you to pay for additional assistance as needed.
 Whichever route you choose, make sure you understand what services will be covered in the management fee, what other fees may pop up, and what your average monthly bill will likely be.

 The vast majority of rental property managers charge a leasing fee (sometimes called a new tenant placement fee), which is the fee for leasing or re-leasing the property if/when it becomes vacant.
 This fee is generally equivalent to a month’s rent or some percentage of it (between 25-75%), although some firms may charge a flat fee instead.
 Typically, the leasing fee covers the costs of advertising the property, showing it to prospective tenants, screening applicants, preparing the lease, and performing the move-in inspection.